uaraven/stubborn/README.md

 There is currently no way to tweak constructor stubbing.
 Mostly constructors have their bodies removed, if it fails for any reason, then such constructor is left as is.

+By default class version is not changed, but you can set new version for a generated classes with `--target X`, where X is major Java version, i.e. 1, 2, 3, ...
+8.

+No verification is done, so if the code uses StringBuilder class and you set version to 4, you will most likely get compilation errors.

 There are several more command-line parameters which affect how resulting classes are generated:

 * `--strip-non-public` will remove all non-public methods and fields from the resulting class